This post may contain affiliate links, please read my Disclosure policy.

 You’ll be in good shape during a recession as long as you can; make all of your payments, replace your income, continue to save and if you can negotiate better terms on your personal debts.

-The best way to get this outcome, even if you lose your job or your earnings is to prepare for it and to take action, before the recession.
+The best way to get this outcome, even if you lose your job or your earnings is to prepare for it and to take action before the recession.
+However, even during a recession you can take these steps to thrive.